Are cats just using us?

 Brand new research shows that cats are as strongly bonded to humans as dogs and infants!

 The study examined cats and kittens in a strange, new location who were accompanied by their human.
 After a couple of minutes, the human left the room, which could potentially be a stressful event for the cats.
 After another two minutes the human returned, and the behaviour of the cats was examined.

 Around two-thirds of the cats and kittens were all over the human after they returned.
 This suggests that they have bonded and are comforted by their humans’ presence.

 This behaviour is also found in dogs and in infants at the same rate.
 This suggests that they all have similar levels of emotional bonding with their owners/carers/adults.

 Of course, almost any cat owner could give you anecdotal evidence of this too.
 For example, when I get home my cat often trots into the house or into the room and meows at me for attention.

-If you want to see some purrfect examples of cats who do actually like humans then check out our trained cat models – all of whom are more than happy around people!
+If you want to see some purrfect examples of cats who do actually like humans, check out our trained cat models – all of whom are more than happy around people!